Alfv\'en pulse at chromospheric footpoints of magnetic loops and generation of the super-Dreicer electric field: Alfvén Pulse Propagation in an Axially Symmetric Magnetic Tube

 Then, by definition, $\varkappa \equiv 1$ and, as it can be easily seen, ${1}/{\tau^2} \equiv 0$.
 As a result, the wave Equation \ref{eq:string} takes a simple form

-There are many constructive methods for solving this type of equation.
-In the simplest case of a weak dependence of the Alfvén velocity $c_{A}^{2}(\eta)$ on the longitudinal coordinate, we can assume that
+There are many constructive methods for solving this type of equations.
+In the simplest case of an adiabatically weak dependence of the Alfvén velocity $c_{A}^{2}(\eta)$ on the longitudinal coordinate, we come to the standard wave equation

+This simplification also assumes weak dependence of the plasma density $\rho(r)$ over the tube cross section.
+Though dispersion of the Alfvén velocities due to transverse plasma inhomogeneity can be an important feature and lead to generation of strong electric fields, which produce plasma heating and particles acceleration (see, e.g., \citealp{tsiklaurSakaiPICAlfven2005, tsiklauriMechanismElectricMHD2006, McClements_2009, bianParallelElecField2011}), we do not consider it in the present work.
 Finally, using the well-known d'Alambert method, we obtain that for a given initial perturbation of the field $\psi(\xi,\eta)$, the solution of Equation \ref{red_w_eq} has the following form:

-Thus, by relating the initial value of the azimuthal component of the magnetic field $B_{\phi 0}(r,z)$, determined by the current distribution in the magnetic tube, to the initial perturbation $\psi(\xi,\eta)$ in the string oscillation problem, one can obtain a self-similar solution for the Alfvén perturbation at all subsequent times as the sum of two 'running' pulses (+ and -):
+Thus, by relating the initial value of the azimuthal component of the magnetic field $B_{\phi 0}(r,z)$, determined by the current distribution in the magnetic tube, to the initial perturbation $\psi(\xi,\eta)$ in the string oscillation problem, one can obtain a self-similar solution for the Alfvén perturbation at all subsequent times as the sum of two 'running' pulses ($+$ and $-$):

-Note the scaling of the pre-exponential factor, $B_{\phi0}(...)$, as a function on the cross-sectional coordinate $r$, which is defined by the square root of the ratio of $z$-components of the tube magnetic field at two different vertical coordinate, $z$ and $z\pm c_{A}t$.
+Note the scaling of the pre-exponential factor, $B_{\phi0}(...)$, as a function on the cross-sectional coordinate $r$, is defined by the square root of the ratio of $z$-components of the tube magnetic field at two different vertical coordinate, $z$ and $z\pm c_{A}t$.